allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 > on available events.
 To sustain attention, change this person with another one.
 In case of inconsistencies, we
 > complete the timeline with the missing events.
 >
-> However, you can do all of it &mdash; if you have some shy persons or your participants' supervisor is in
+> However, you can do all of it &mdash; if you have some shy persons or your participants’ supervisor is in
 > the room, when you tell the story you can make intentional errors or ask silly questions.
 All of this eventually will
 > help to explore the domain.
 >